 So, those are things that each person has to work out for themselves.
 Some people thrive in certain seasons more than other people.
 But for me, springtime has always felt like a new year for me.
 It's a bit early in terms of the actual new year, but yeah, there's a sense of new opportunities and new vision and new growth.
 And there's juicy young leaves that you see on the trees, that are just so ripe to be of service to the rest of the plant.
 They're just soft and young and vibrant, that verdant green colour.
 Yeah.
 They really embody that.

-And that's what the Daoists were pointing to.
+And that's what the Taoists were pointing to.
 They were pointing to the colour of Wood energy is green.
 Their embodiment of it is bamboo, which is long and strong and flexible and -

 Yeah, and really powerful, but also yielding.
 And these are things, like we often think of Wood and think of a big Oak or a big dry, crusty piece of wood that we put in a fireplace or something.
-But the Daoists, being around the China area, the kind of references were really those beautiful old trees that lived forever and held the wisdom of forever, but also kept bringing forth new life and new growth.
-And then the bamboo, which is this incredibly interesting plant that embodies so much of the Daoist kind of philosophy.
+But the Taoists, being around the China area, the kind of references were really those beautiful old trees that lived forever and held the wisdom of forever, but also kept bringing forth new life and new growth.
+And then the bamboo, which is this incredibly interesting plant that embodies so much of the Taoist kind of philosophy.

 What she's talking about is nature is unfolding at this time of year, but it is unfolding in relation to the position of the Earth in relation to the sun.
 And so, what happens is the Qi of our world, of where we are, and the Qi of our atmosphere and the Qi of Earth takes on a particular quality.
 And then nature, the trees, us, our organs, animals follow the new formation of that Qi.
 And when they look at the characteristics of the Qi, they said, "Wow, that really reminds us of the characteristics of wood."